 Size and Weight

-The biggest differentiator between MacBook Air and MacBook Pros used to be their size and weight.
+The biggest differentiator between MacBook Airs and MacBook Pros used to be their size and weight.
 As the name implies, the Airs were the lightweight version, great for taking on the go.
-Nowadays, the differences are minimal, and the Air isn’t much lighter than the Pro.
+Nowadays, the differences are minimal, though the Air still holds a slight edge in portability.

 Display